akure/defidocs/CosmosInflationDynamics.md

 - If the current value of the bond ratio is going far behind; system tries to increase the inflation rate based on how far it went behind the Goal.
 The bigger the distance, bigger the rate of increase in the inflation rate.
 The bigger the distance; bigger the value of inflation rate.
 And the value for the rate of increase and the current value of inflation rate is dynamically calculated at each supply points.
 Meaning that system will adjust its rate of increase in the inflation rate and also the current value of the inflation rate at each block production.

+## Limiting the Value of Inflation Rate

+- Similar to the cap on the current value of inflation rate change; The current value of inflation rate can not go up to any height or down to zero.

+- This Inflation rate will always be greater than predetermined min value; and less than a predetermined max value.
+The Min value and Max value is a configurable parameter in the system.

 ## Limiting the Value of Inflation Rate Change
 - Though the system can not have any big or less value of the inflation rate change for increasing or reduction of rate.
 Positive rate change reflect the increase in the value of inflation rate; while negative rate change reflect the reduction in the value of inflation rate.